objektwerks/pool.balance.z/README.md

 >The current steward of ZIO Quill is a part-time, one-person team, whose priorities are ***not always***
 >aligned with those of the ZIO Quill community.

->Consequently ZIO Quill users have had to consider transitioning to other persistence libraries
+>Consequently, ZIO Quill users have had to consider transitioning to other persistence libraries
 >as a risk mitigation strategy.

 >Alternative ZIO database libraries include: